syncthing/syncthing/specs/bep-v1.rst

 Cluster Config (Type = 0)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+Documentation note: the structure of a message section is always:
+   1. A short description of the message
+   2. ASCII art overview of the message formats
+   3. Description of the fields in the message.
+   4. XDR syntax field descriptions.

 This informational message provides information about the cluster
 configuration as it pertains to the current connection.
 A Cluster Config